masakyst/Net-OpenStack-Swift/README.md

 # DESCRIPTION

-Bindings for the OpenStack Object Storage API, known as Swift.
+Perl Bindings for the OpenStack Object Storage API, known as Swift.
 Attention!!
 Keystone authorization is still only Identity API v2.0.

 # METHODS